NREL/OpenStudio-PTool/README.md

 3. You can click on an individual simulation to see more details about the run, including which Measures were applied (1 = measure was applied).
 4. After all simulations complete, click on the `CSV` files in the `Downloads` section at the top right of the page.
 5. Use your data processing tool of choice to parse the results.
 The `data_processing` folder contains some examples that may be useful.
 Typically, savings are calculated by finding a run with a particular building type/climate zone/vintage combination, then comparing that to the same combination with one Measure applied.
-6.  **Important:  after you finish running the analysis and downloading the results, make sure you go to your Amazon AWS Console and Terminate any running instances.
+6.  **Important:  after you finish running the analysis and downloading the results, make sure you go to your [Amazon AWS Console](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1) and Terminate any running instances.
 Amazon charges by the hour, and you will be charged until you shut them down.
-NREL and DOE are not responsible for any charges you may incur.**
+NREL and DOE are not responsible for any charges you may incur.** To terminate instances, click Instances, check them, right click > instance state > terminate (ok).

 ## Modifying this for your own needs